Graduate General Admissions Requirements

-Additional writing sample (required by city and regional planning , media studies, environmental systems management, and theory, criticism and history of art, design and architecture only).
-See Departmental Requirements for more details on subject.
+7. Additional writing samples (required by city and regional planning, media studies, writing, media studies, environmental systems management, dance therapy, and history of art and design only).
+See Departmental Requirements for more details on subject

-Resume (required for design management; optional for all graduate programs) You may upload as an attachment on slideroom at https://pratt.slideroom.com
+8. Resume (required for design management; optional for all graduate programs).
+You may upload as an attachment on the application.

-(5) TOEFL score or IELTS score for international applicants whose native language is not English.
-This may be waived for applicants who have attended a US college for four years.
-Unless otherwise indicated under each department, the minimum required TOEFL score is 550 (paper) 213 (computer) 79 (internet) and the required IELTS score is 6.5.
+(9) TOEFL score, Pearson, or IELTS score for international applicants whose native language is not English.
+This requirement is waived for applicants who have attended a US college for four years.
+Unless otherwise indicated under Departmental Requirements, the minimum required TOEFL score is 550 (paper) 213 (computer) 79 (Internet) and the required IELTS score is 6.5.
 Please make sure that you register for a TOEFL or IELTS test that will enable you to submit your scores by the application deadline or soon after.
 It generally takes four to six weeks to receive the scores.
-Check http://www.toefl.org for information on testing sites.
+Check www.toefl.org for information on testing sites.

 Submit any print documents you intend to mail in one envelope if possible and mail to:

 Pratt Institute Office of Graduate Admissions, Myrtle Hall 2nd floor, 200 Willoughby Avenue, Brooklyn, NY 11205